NJ PATHWAYS'

 Strategic Partnerships

-This Initiative is based on the strategic partnership between New Jersey’s Community Colleges, New Jersey Manufacturing Extension Program (NJMEP), New Jersey Business and Industry Association (NJBIA), as well as other education and workforce development partners that connect to the New Jersey Department of Labor and Workforce Development Industry Partnerships.
+This initiative is based on the strategic network of New Jersey’s Community Colleges, as well as other education and workforce development partners that connect to ensure New Jersey residents earn stackable, portable, industry valued credentials and degrees so that they may have economic mobility and opportunities.

 Strategic Partnerships